Best Practice

 Political philosophy

-Political philosophy explores questions about justice, authority, rights, and the role of the state.
+Political philosophy examines questions about justice, authority, rights, and the role of the state.
 It is concerned with how societies should be organized and the principles that should govern political life.
 Research topics in this area might include:

 • Rawls’ theory of justice as fairness: Critically assess John Rawls’ principles of justice, focusing on the original position and the veil of ignorance as tools for determining fair societal rules.